ashitasai/portfolio/README.md

 # Portfolio

+## Final Project

+Please check out my final project **[here](https://preview.shorthand.com/uC6eBRpQWEdTaCO0)**.
+It is a data story about the high prevalence of cardiovascular disease in the United States and what we can do to reduce our risk of developing this condition.

 ## Week 1
 During week 1, I delivered a critique of a data visualization found in an article on The Economist about the political situation in the United Kingdom.
 Here’s a sneak peek of the original visualization.